Axel Lindstrom

-The 1916 A's had the worst winning percentage of any major league baseball team in the 20th century.
+The 1916 Athletics had the worst winning percentage of any major league baseball team in the 20th century.
 Lindstrom made his lone appearance at the close of the season, pitching the last four innings on October 3.
 He allowed just two earned runs to get the save.
 This meant that Lindstrom actually ended the season tied for the team lead in saves, with one.
 (Two other pitchers also saved one game apiece for the 1916 A's.)
 In his only two big league at-bats, he went one-for-two, and singled home a run.

-Lindstrom was born in Sweden in 1895 and died in North Carolina in 1940.